crustio/crust-wiki/docs/getting-started.md

 ## Join and Use Crust Now

-Crust Preview Network "Maxwell" is now live.
-It is an incentivized network.
+Crust mainnet is now live.
 You can refer to following links to join and play.

-- Node Provider - Refer to the [Node Guidance](node-overview.md) to run setup and run Crust Nodes in Maxwell.
+- Node Provider - Refer to the [Node Guidance](node-overview.md) to run setup and run Crust Nodes.
 - Token Holder - Refer to the [Guarantor Guidance](guarantor-guidance.md) to perform staking operations.
 - Storage User - Refer to the [Storage User Guidance](storageUserGuide.md) to start using storage market.
 - Developers - Refer to the [Build](build-getting-started.md) pages for more information.